Gray's pitching leads Rockies past Phillies 8-5

 Gerardo Parra added three hits and two RBIs for the Rockies who won for the fourth time in five games.

-Daniel Nava homered, tripled and singled to finish a double shy of the cycle for the Phillies, who fell to 0-5 on their eight-game road trip.
+Daniel Nava homered, tripled and singled for the Phillies, who fell to 0-5 on their eight-game road trip.

-Gray (4-2) allowed six hits and struck out four, giving the Rockies a quality start the night after they had to lean on their bullpen when starter Kyle Freeland was forced to leave in the first inning because of a left groin strain.

 Trailing by seven runs, the Phillies got a three-run homer from Nava in the eighth inning off reliever Zac Rosscup, pulling within 8-4.